Spread the love

-Where to go in the Seychelles/With 115 Indian-Ocean-lapped atolls and islets, I argue that you can’t possibly do the country justice by visiting just one island.
+Where to go in the Seychelles/With 115 Indian-Ocean-lapped atolls and some of the most beautiful islands on Earth , I argue that you can’t possibly do the country justice by visiting just one island.

 By Savina.